Hazel Cheadle

-Hazel Cheadle (nee Austin; 8 November 1922 — 8 March 1999) was a British field hockey and tennis player.
+Hazel Cheadle (née Austin; 8 November 1922 — 8 March 1999) was a British field hockey and tennis player.

 Cheadle, raised in Hampshire, developed an interest in tennis while acting as a ball girl for her parents.
 Her father was headmaster of Milford School.

 Based in Birmingham, Cheadle was a Warwickshire representative player and won the county singles title nine times in a row.
 She made the singles fourth round of the 1953 Wimbledon Championships.

 During the 1960s she played international matches for the England national field hockey team.